CargoWise Pricing 2026: Understanding the New Value Pack Model

 Action Item

 Request a detailed projection from your WiseTech account representative.
 Get it in writing.
-Compare to your 2024 actuals.
+Compare it to your actual 2025 monthly spend.
+And specifically ask for clarity on your TPP timeline.

 If your cost analysis reveals significant increases, you have several paths forward: